-The difficulty that many businesses that provide bitcoin related services have and may continue to have in finding banks willing to provide them with bank accounts and other banking services may be currently decreasing the usefulness of bitcoin as a payment system and harming public perception of bitcoin or could decrease its usefulness and harm its public perception in the future.
-Similarly, the usefulness of bitcoin as a payment system and the public perception of bitcoin could be damaged if banks were to close the accounts of many or a few key businesses providing bitcoin-related services.
+The difficulty that many businesses that provide bitcoin related services have and may continue to have in finding banks willing to provide them with bank accounts and other banking services may decrease the usefulness of bitcoin as a store of value and harm public perception of bitcoin.
+Similarly, this public perception could be further damaged if banks were to close the accounts of many or a few key businesses providing bitcoin-related services.
 This could decrease the market value of bitcoin and therefore adversely affect an investment in Bitcoin Interests.

-7.4 Bitcoin valuation risks
+7.5 Bitcoin valuation risks